Apostolic Penitentiary

-The head of the Apostolic Penitentiary, the Major Penitentiary, is one of the few Vatican officials who retain their positions sede vacante.
+The head of the Apostolic Penitentiary is one of the few Vatican officials who retain their positions sede vacante (the other being the Camerlengo of the Holy Roman Church).
 If the Major Penitentiary is a cardinal elector he is one of only three persons in the conclave allowed to communicate with those outside the conclave, so that he can continue to fulfill his duties (the other two being the Cardinal Vicar of Rome and the Vicar General for the Vatican City State).
 The Major Penitentiary is a titular archbishop and is normally a cardinal.
-Since 21 September 2013, the Major Penitentiary is Cardinal Mauro Piacenza.
-The second-highest-ranking official in the Apostolic Penitentiary, the regent, is Msgr.
-Krzysztof Józef Nykiel.
+Since 6 April 2024, the Major Penitentiary is Cardinal Angelo De Donatis.
+The second-highest-ranking official in the Apostolic Penitentiary, the regent, is bishop Krzysztof Józef Nykiel.